 The next step is to draw the basics of your diagram.
 What kind of diagram you draw will depend on the logic game type.
-You’ll learn how to draw each game board in the following lessons.
+The variables and diagram for a sequencing game might look something like this:

 Write Your Rules in Logical Notation

 Go through each rule one-by-one, and write each one down in logical notation.
-This step may seem silly to you now, but soon you will be able to read logical notation much faster than you will be able to read a rule written in English words.
+This step may seem silly to you, but with practice you will be able to read logical notation much faster than you will be able to read a rule written in English words.
 Plus writing the rules in logical notation makes it harder for the LSAT to trick you with weird wording.